WIAA decides no changes to state basketball tournament coming for 2021

 WIAA Executive Director Mick Hoffman said with no guarantee of a season because of possible complications from the coronavirus pandemic, the Executive Board will continue to study the issue.

-Making the decision easier was the fact that the WIAA is heading into its final year of agreements with the Tacoma Dome (Class 4A/3A touranments), Yakima Valley SunDome (2A/1A) and Spokane Arena (2B/1B) to host the tournaments.
+Making the decision easier was the fact that the WIAA is heading into its final year of agreements with the Tacoma Dome (Class 4A/3A tournaments), Yakima Valley SunDome (2A/1A) and Spokane Arena (2B/1B) to hold the tournaments.
 Many of the dates needed for the new format wouldn’t be available in 2021, Hoffman said.

-Of the three proposals in the survey, the most popular was the one that saw the bulk of the tournament held at the SunDome, with each team playing two games and the top four in each classification advancing to the semifinals the next week.
+Of the three proposals in the survey, the most popular was the one that saw the bulk of the tournaments held at the SunDome, with each team playing two games and the top four in each classification advancing to the semifinals the next week.
 The other two versions relied more on regional tournaments at high schools and small colleges to pare down the field.

 Hoffman said the Yakima proposal was so popular because 69% of the respondents were coaches.